Inlays and Onlays Can Repair Teeth Conservatively

 Inlays and onlays are similar, but the right one for you will depend on the extent of your dental damage.
 An onlay is usually appropriate for a tooth with a very large cavity or a crack.
 This restoration will fully cover the top of your tooth, including the cusps.
 If your damage is not quite as severe, you may benefit from an inlay.
 This type of restoration will simply rest right in between the cusps of your tooth.
 Dr. Turner will take x-rays to determine your candidacy for an inlay or onlay.
 The images will also help him to decide which type is more appropriate for you.

 Placing Inlays and Onlays

 Before placing an inlay or onlay, Dr. Turner will numb your tooth and remove any decayed or damaged tissue.
 He will work carefully to minimize impact to the healthy parts of your tooth.
-After prepping your tooth, we will take impressions to send to our dental lab.
+After prepping your tooth, we will take digital scans to send to our dental lab.
 Then you will receive a temporary restoration to prevent sensitivity while you are waiting.

 In most cases, it will take about two weeks for the lab to craft your inlay or onlay.
 When it is finished, you will have a second appointment.
 At this time, Dr. Turner will first lightly etch your tooth.
 This will not hurt or damage your tooth.
 Rather, it will simply roughen the surface area so that your restoration can bond more securely.
 Then, after he has checked the look and fit, Dr. Turner will cement your inlay or onlay permanently to your tooth.